elec327/elec327.github.io/lab5/index.md

 selected by the period register.
 Thus, In order to change the sound that is created, you need to change the value both of the period register (to change the frequency) and the duty cycle.
 On the Simon PCB, the buzzer is connected to TIMA1 channel C0.
-In `init_timer.c`, the TIMA1 module is configured to count based on the main SYSOSC BUSCLK (32 MHz) with a divider of 4, so at 8 MHz.
+In `hw_interface.c`, the TIMA1 module is configured to count based on the main SYSOSC BUSCLK (32 MHz) with a divider of 4, so at 8 MHz.

 When the Lab 5 template code is run, the buzzer beeps briefly at startup.
-The code which configures the frequency of this beep is at the end of the TIMA1 initialization in `init_timer.c`. **Note that both the period and the duty cycle need to be configured!**
+The code which configures the frequency of this beep is at the end of the TIMA1 initialization in `hw_interface.c`. **Note that both the period and the duty cycle need to be configured!**
 ```
     TIMA1->COUNTERREGS.LOAD = 3999; // Period is LOAD+1 - this is 8000000/4000 = 2kHz
     // HEADS UP: This sets the frequency of the buzzer!
     TIMA1->COUNTERREGS.CC_01[0] = (TIMA1->COUNTERREGS.LOAD  + 1) / 2; // half of load to make this a square wave
 ```

 There are two other lines of code which are relevant.
-First, the following line in `init_timer.c` enables the Timer Module's counting function (enables the counter to tick).
+First, the following line in `hw_interface.c` enables the Timer Module's counting function (enables the counter to tick).
 This is the standard way of effectively enabling the Timer Module's functioning, and in this case, it turns the PWM, and thus sound, on.